farlee2121/DevEssentialsBlog/_drafts/2022-05-05-Pure-Domains-and-High-Scale-Event-Streaming.md

 - Clear consequences: All expections and consequences of a pure function are advertized in the input and output.
 Programmers don't have to dig thorugh a call stack to understand how a function effects the system.

 Second, using events for all input and output of the domain enables maximal leverage of mature event streaming tooling
-- System History: Event streams or a event store can track the entire history of system states
+- System History: Event streams or a event store can track the entire history of system states, [which has many benefits](https://spencerfarley.com/2021/05/28/transaction-databases/)
 - Decoupled Uptime: the event stream acts as a queue and decouples uptime between producers and consumers
 - Flexible consumers: All decisions of the domain rule are contained in data.
 That data can be passed to any number or type of consumer without changing the domain.
 - Central cross-cutting policies: Event tooling typically supports configuration for Policies like retry, error handling, and delivery guarantees without code changes.